 When we landed in Washington we went straight to the BA first class lounge where they were expecting us.
 We had been put here, despite being economy passengers, due to my son and the fact we had a six hour wait for our next flight.
 We were given a private, quiet room with comfy chairs and sofas and told to help ourselves to snacks and drinks.
 This was a very welcome area of calm that we really needed at this time and we are very grateful.

-Unfortunately the plane had again been changed.
-This time they had kept us together though which was much better.
-My daughter couldn’t get her head round the new seating configuration though as she was originally sat next to a window and now seated in the middle of the plane next to a stranger.
+Unfortunately the plane had again been changed and our pre booked seats changed also.
+My daughter couldn’t get her head round the new seating configuration as she was originally sat next to a window and now seated in the middle of the plane next to a stranger.
 She was already very tired and stressed from the first flight and ended up having a melt down which involved throwing her hot chocolate across the first class lounge and kicking bags around the floor.
 Fortunately there were computers in the lounge and my son was distracted by a screen!

 We were taken straight to the gate and into the pre-boarding area where we waited about two minutes before boarding the plane.